spanners/dissertation/dissertation/sections/pilot1.markdown

 ### Model Adjustment 1

-* Add tooltips that appear as the user places the keyboard cursor to the right of a token in the language.
+* Add tool tips that appear as the user places the keyboard cursor to the right of a token in the language.

 ### Observation 2